 - Must have at minimum one paid staff position

-- Located within the geographic boundaries of the United Way Southern Interior BC (Central Okanagan, South Okanagan Similkameen, North Okanagan Columbia, Shuswap)
+- Located within the geographic boundaries of the United Way British Columbia (Central Okanagan, South Okanagan Similkameen, North Okanagan Columbia, Shuswap)

 - Able to contribute $150-300 per month to program costs for the duration of the program